Edw590/VISOR---Android-Version-Assistant/README.md

 In order to compile this app, you need to have hidden/internal classes available on Android Studio, or it will throw errors.
 I decided to compile this app with those libraries since they allow interesting things to be used here.

 ## Final notes
+Anything you see about a DADi EMPRESAS, Inc. or DE, Inc., forget about it XD.
+It's a non-existant company.
+I made it up on High-School in a very boring class for me (Philosophy) in 2016/2017.
+Thought why not keep using it, so I have some company name to put on stuff xD.

-None for now, except hope you like it!
+Hope you like it!
 Any new ideas are welcomed!
 (I may not implement them that fast - depends, as I'm studying.)